Documentation

 Date Field Format

-The field will be split into multiple parts as shown below, making it easier for respondents to enter their date of birth in the specified format.
-For more customization of the format property, please refer to Customize placeholder characters and separators.
+The field will be divided into distinct sections, simplifying the process for respondents to input their date of birth in the designated format.
+For additional format customization, refer to Customize placeholder characters and separators.

 Date Separator